UEFI SecureBoot mini-HOWTO

 - download the signed binary if/when completed

-You might choose to further sign the obtained binary with the Signer key to have two signatures thus supporting the case when firmware is clean of Microsoft's ones but yours is enrolled.
+You might choose to further sign the obtained binary with the Signer key to have two signatures thus supporting the case when firmware is clean of Microsoft's ones but yours is enrolled; note that some firmware implementations will not accept dual signatures.

 Preparing the upload